linz/nz-river-names/db/docs/source/introduction.rst

 **We want your feedback**

 This pilot dataset is unlikely to be updated, however feedback will be used for future enhancements to LINZ river datasets.
-To provide your feedback on these pilot datasets, please complete our short survey here: https://landinformationnz.au1.qualtrics.com/jfe/form/SV_2gYFwbXfDY1jm9n
+To provide your feedback on these pilot datasets, please complete our `short survey here <https://landinformationnz.au1.qualtrics.com/jfe/form/SV_2gYFwbXfDY1jm9n>`_

 Accuracy Specification